DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/otel/otel.md

 - Manual buried point access using Go language as an example: [Enhance Go application with OpenTelemetry SDK](./golang.md)
 - [Using ebpf to implement non-intrusive auto-instrumetation in Go language](./golang-ebpf.md) (experimental feature)

-## Metric enhancements

-Best Practices for Metrics Access: [Exposing Metrics for Applications Using the OpenTelemetry SDK](./meter.md).

 ## Log Enhancement

 TBD